powerseed/item-based-collaborative-filtering/handin/README.txt

 The folder 'test' contain some testing code we use to verify our model, you might need to move them to current diretory for working.

+The folder R implementation contain the source could of generating hyperplane.

-To follow the convention of models in python(like skilearn), our proposed model offer predict() and fit() function.
+To follow the convention of models in python(like skilearn), our proposed models offer predict() and fit() function.